yunkyunp/Final-Project---Spring-2018/README.md

 Output:

 ### Annotate peaks (HOMER)
-Annotated peaks come in '.txt' file.
+Annotated peaks come in `.txt` file.
 Default settings are used, and use 'hg19' for genome.

 [HOMER: Annotating Regions in the Genome (annotatePeaks.pl)](http://homer.ucsd.edu/homer/ngs/annotation.html)